msteenhagen/tapes/content/posts/session-10.md

 ---
-title: "Fri 21 Apr 2023: After the revolution ✊"
+title: "Fri 21 Apr 2023: The Survivors (Los sobrevivientes)"
 subtitle: "Friday 21 April 2023"
-description: "Why not settle in for a free online Friday film night with your chums at provolol?
-No Netflix, just chill.
-Bring strangers, acquaintances, any snacks you like.
-See you there :3"
+description: "After the socialist revolution, a group of aristocrats resolves to stick it out on their secluded compound until everything blows over.
+What could possibly go wrong?"
 date: 2023-04-07T23:47:00+01:00
 # tldr:
 draft: false